 From a construction perspective, the hardest part was obviously the bodice, as there are so many parts to assemble.
 I assembled the cups differently from the Esplanade instructions.
 I attached the cups and the wire channel to the lining and then sewed the main fabric to the lining inside out.

 The boning was sewn directly to the lining seam allowance as well.
 To make sure it doesn’t poke through the fabric, I sewed pieces of fabric folded over the end of the boning pieces.
-The boning was cut to the lenght of the seam, excluding the seam allowance at both ends.
+The boning was cut to the length of the seam, excluding the seam allowance at both ends.

 What I forgot to mention was that this was one of those mad sewing dashes when I was still hemming the dress 15 minutes before I was due to leave for the airport.
 So I had to make some quick executive decisions as I did not have a lot of time for experimentation.